Listar-Mc/Listar-Mc.github.io/Minecraft Resources/README.md

-# The Morning Company
+# Minecraft Resources
-This is the repository for The Morning Company's website on GitHub Pages.
+This is the repository for Minecraft Resources website on GitHub Pages.